Allegheny-Computer-Science-112-S2018/cs112-S2018-practical7-starter/README.md

 guides will help you to understand how to use both [GitHub](http://github.com) and [GitHub Classroom](https://classroom.github.com/).

 To do well on this assignment, you should also read Section 1.5.2 to learn more about iteration constructs.
-Please read all of the content and study all of the technical diagrams and source code segments in Section 3.2.
+Please read all of the content and study all of the technical diagrams and source code segments in Section 3.2 through 3.4.
 Finally, please see the course instructor or one of the teaching assistants or tutors if you have questions about any of these reading assignments.

 ## Commands